 Herbicide resistance Repeated use of a single herbicide site-of-action selects for weed biotypes that are resistant to the herbicide.
 The resistant biotypes are present at very low frequencies in the population, and are selected by repetitive use of the same herbicide site of action.

-Managing herbicide (and glyphosate) resistance Repeated use of glyphosate in orchards in western Oregon has selected for a resistant biotype of Italian ryegrass.
-Overreliance on herbicides with a single mode of action for orchard floor maintenance, or within the grape and berry plant row, increases the risk of selecting for resistance in other weed species.
-In western Oregon, there are confirmed cases of Italian ryegrass resistant to herbicides of Groups 1, 2, 9, 10, and 22.
-To reduce the risk of selecting for weeds that are resistant to herbicides, alternate herbicides with different sites of action and tank-mix with herbicides that have different sites-of-action.
-Refer to Section C. “Agrichemicals and Their Properties” and the subsection “Managing Herbicide-Resistant Weeds” in this handbook for more information.
+Managing herbicide resistance Repeated use of herbicides, like glyphosate, in orchards and vineyards in western Oregon has selected for a resistant biotype of Italian ryegrass.
+Over reliance on herbicides with a single mode of action for orchard floor maintenance, or within the grape and berry plant row, increases the risk of selecting for resistance in other weed species.
+In western Oregon, there are confirmed cases of Italian ryegrass resistant to herbicides of Groups 1, 2, 9, 10, 15 and 22.
+To reduce the risk of selecting for weeds that are resistant to herbicides, alternate herbicides with different modes-of-action and tank-mix with herbicides that have different modes-of-action.
+Refer to Section C. “Agrichemicals and Their Properties” and the subsection “Managing Herbicide-Resistant Weeds’’ in this handbook for more information.

 Steps to slow herbicide resistance